oasis-tcs/ubl-2.3-hub/README.md

 ## Description

-For the development of the hub document associated with the UBL 2.3 delivery.
+For the development of the hub document associated with the UBL 2.3 delivery, and the packaging of the UBL 2.3 distribution results.

 ## Contributions